MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 You can also allow users to manually input values with the **Document authors can type in values manually for this field** option.
 Note that the values input by the authors are only used to generate the document.
 They won't be added to the SharePoint list.

-## Sections
+## Set up sections

 Sections are reusable blocks of content that be used across templates.
-See [Manage Sections](/microsoft-365/syntex/solutions/agreements-manage-sections) for more details.
+For more information, see See [Manage sections](agreements-manage-sections.md) for more details.

 ### Insert a section

-You can insert publised sections into your tempalte.
+To insert published sections into your template, follow these steps:

 1. From the **Manage templates** panel, select **Insert sections**.